apache/lucene-solr/solr/contrib/jaegertracer-configurator/README.txt

-Welcome to Apache Solr Prometheus Exporter
+Welcome to Apache Solr Jaeger Tracer Configurator
 ========

 Apache Solr Jaeger Tracer Configurator (solr-jaegertracer) provides a way for you to expose Solr's tracing to Jaeger.